victoria-brami/victoria-brami.github.io/_pages/about.md

 <div class="justified-text">
 <p>Halò/Hi there,
 My name is Victoria (ビクトリア), I work as a Vision-LLM engineer in <b>Woven by Toyota</b>, and I am based in Tokyo.
-I am part of the Perception Team led by Wadim Kehl.
+I am part of the AD/ADAS Perception Team led by <a href="http://wadimkehl.github.io/">Wadim Kehl</a>.
 I am mainly interested in studying and solving ML problems on interdiscplinary domains: these problems involve among others <b>Multimodal Learning (Vision-Audio-Language)</b> and <b>Cognitive Science</b>.<br><br>

 I spent one year as a Visiting Student then a research assistant in Cognitive Science and Natural Language Processing at the University of Edinburgh, in <b><a href="https://homepages.inf.ed.ac.uk/keller/" style="text-decoration:none;">Frank Keller's Group</a></b>.
 My research focused on exploring <b>diffusion models</b> capabilities to decode non-invasive brain signals to text and representation learning of those brain signals.
 I graduated from the ENS (Ecole Normale Supérieure) Paris-Saclay and Ecole des Ponts ParisTech with an MSc. in Applied Mathematics, Deep Learning and Computer Vision (<b>Master MVA</b>).<br><br>